aws-samples/sample-log-analytics-iceberg-mv/README.md

-# AWS Glue Iceberg Materialized View Builder
+# Log analytics using the AWS Glue and Iceberg materialized view

 This project demonstrates an end-to-end pipeline for ingesting CloudWatch Logs into Apache Iceberg tables and building materialized views using AWS Glue.